 IALA‐AISM Lighthouse Conservation Manual – Edition 1

-eEXAMPLE OF BUSINESS PLAN ‐ LIZARD LIGHTHOUSE (UK)
+EXAMPLE OF BUSINESS PLAN ‐ LIZARD LIGHTHOUSE (UK)

 Appendices should be started on a separate page and contain information that is directly relevant to the main body of the text at a certain point, but that would be too large or distracting to include at that particular point.
 There are four levels of appendix heading styles available in the Style Gallery.